 CCIWG Carbon Cycle Predictions Workshop report published

-A report on the CCIWG sponsored Carbon Cycle Predictions worshop has been published by AGU EOS here.
+See the report on the CCIWG sponsored Carbon Cycle Predictions Workshop, published by AGU EOS.

 An excerpt from the article 'Improving Carbon Cycle Projections for Better Carbon Management' is below.